 - Pre-award Clinicals Tracking System (PACTS)

-Collaborative relationships are generally established during proposal development and documented as subrecipients in the Transmittal Review and Compliance System (TRACS) as part of the proposal review and approval process.
+Collaborative relationships are generally established during proposal development and documented as subrecipients in the Transmittal Review and Compliance System (TRACS) by RDS as part of the proposal institutional review and approval process.
 If a project requirement for a subcontractor develops after receipt of award, the principal investigator may need to submit a sole source justification to OSR describing why the contractor is needed and why the proposed subcontractor is the only organization that can do the work.

 Requirements for a Subcontract Request

 RDS will work with the PI and collaborating institution during proposal development to collect the information below and include it in the TRACS submission for institutional review and approval.
 When an award is received, RDS will reach out to the PI and departmental personnel to confirm that a sub-award will be issued.
 If so, RDS will work with the PI to make any needed changes to the sub-institution documents listed below and submit a request to OSR in STARS to negotiate a sub-agreement.

 - Letter of Intent

 - Statement of Work